farm-ng/tractor/doc/frontend_module.rst

   # Wait for the initial webpack build to complete, then
   # access the app at http://tractor.local:8080.
-  # Saved changes will automatically refresh the page.
+  # Saved changes will automatically rebuild and refresh the page.

+.. _section-frontend_new_data_type:

 **Add support for a new data type**